 This page provides suggestions for how to get started with Moodle and basic tips for structuring a course.
 Moodle technical guides are also available for frequently asked questions.
 For individual technical support, contact e-Learning Developer and Manager Gábor Ács (email@example.com).

 If you're new to Moodle, consider starting with the following to get acquainted with the platform:

-Review the Moodle Quick Start Guide.
-This handout will guide you through logging into Moodle, configuring your preferred settings, and editing your course.
+Complete the Getting Started with Moodle training.
+This self-paced course will guide you through logging into Moodle, configuring your preferred settings, and editing your course.
 You'll find information about uploading resources, adding activities and assignments, and publishing content.

 Customize your profile.
 Consider uploading a profile picture and/ or short bio in Moodle so that students can get to know you and identify you within the course.
 You may also encourage students to add their own profile photos, or if they prefer, to upload a photo that represents or relates to them (e.g. an interest, pet, or hobby).

 Develop a Welcome Unit.
 To get familiar with basic course editing, try building a welcome unit for the beginning of your course.
 This might include a short welcome message or video, a syllabus, course announcements, and an Introductions forum.
 These will help students get oriented in the course and get to know each other.
 Other items that it may be helpful to include are a netiquette or code of conduct, an instructor biography, your contact details, and office hours information.
 To learn more about recording videos, visit IT's SharePoint site [CEU login required].

 Here are some suggestions of what to include in Moodle at the beginning of the semester.

 Welcome Post: Posting a welcome announcement or video before the course starts can help orient students and convey care (Apigo, 2020).
 Include your syllabus in the pre-course welcome to give students time to reach out to you with questions or request accommodations.
 Consider asking students to share a bit about themselves and their goals and objectives for the course.